COGAN-SOFTWARE/HLWA/README.md

 # How To Compile

-### Using Visual Studio

-> A pre-built vs22 solution comes with the project; premake5 can be installed into the root directory and executed to rebuild the solution.
-To compile, simply open up the solution and build it from the editor; the project is intended for primarily clang.

-### Using CMake

-TODO

-### Direct Inclusion

-> HLWR is designed as a single-header library which means it's perfectly acceptable to include straight into your project's source code and not require to compile this as a separate static library.
+> HLWR is designed as a single-header library which means there's no need to build/compile the project.
+The ability to build a solution & project from premake5 is purely for future-proofing in case this goes beyond single-header implementation; simply just include it in your source code or add it to your search path(s).

 # How To Use